U.S. flag

 Education at Enlistment

-Eligibility for Army enlistment depends on meeting certain education thresholds.
-As a result, nearly all Army service-member records include their education level at time of enlistment.
-We use Army administrative data to generate three categories of education level: General Educational Development (GED) Test, High School Diploma, and Some College or Higher.
+Eligibility for military enlistment depends on meeting certain education thresholds.
+As a result, nearly all service member records include their education level at time of enlistment.
+We use DOD administrative data to generate three categories of education level: General Educational Development (GED) Test, High School Diploma, and Some College or Higher.
+In some service branches, education attainment is missing for some earlier cohorts.
+In these cases, we create a separate "unknown" category.

 Armed Forces Qualification Test (AFQT) Score Ranges

-All Army recruits take the Armed Forces Vocational Aptitude Battery (ASVAB), which is used to assess their skills at time-of-entry and their fit for any particular military occupation.
+All recruits take the Armed Forces Vocational Aptitude Battery (ASVAB), which is used to assess their skills at time-of-entry and their fit for any particular military occupation.
 A subset of the ASVAB is used to calculate the Armed Forces Qualification Test (AFQT) score.
 This score is reported as a percentile that is relative to a reference group and is comparable across time.
 We report employment and earnings outcomes by AFQT score ranges, with 1 corresponding to scores 0-33, 2 to 34-66, and 3 to 67-100.
+In some service branches, AFQT score is missing for some earlier cohorts.
+In these cases, we create a separate "unknown" category.

 Pay Grade

 We use pay grade at separation to capture each service member's performance during active-duty service.
 Due to sparsity of cells, some pay grade categories are aggregated into larger bins.
-Reported pay grade bins include: E1, E2, E3, E4, E5, E6, and E7-E9, with E1 being the pay grade for Privates and E7-E9 being the pay grades for senior non-commissioned officers (i.e. Sergeants First Class, Master Sergeants or First Sergeants, Sergeant Majors, Command Sergeant Majors, or Sergeant Majors of the Army).
+Reported pay grade bins include: E1, E2, E3, E4, E5, E6, and E7-E9, with E1 being the pay grade for Privates and E7-E9 being the pay grades for senior non-commissioned officers.
 Note that when labor market outcomes are reported by pay grade crossed with military occupation, we use a higher level of aggregation and report two grouped pay grade bins, E1-E5 and E6-E9.

 Years of Service